Zoe0123/Computer-Graphics/README.md

 ### [Implementation]()
 Implemented texture mapping from a 3D surface to 2D when the surface is not flat.
 Performed Catmull-Clark subdivision to increase the resolution.

-### Ongoing course and assignments, will publish code and other assginments later
+### Ongoing course and assginments.
+Implementation inluding other assignments will be released later.